- Featured Columnists

 Lead Acquisition: Who to Call - Or Not

-Today, many businesses use customer relationship management (CRM) systems, websites, e-mail, social media marketing and surveys to acquire customer details, store data and market new products to existing customers.
+Today, many businesses use customer relationship management (CRM) systems, websites, e-mail, social media marketing, and surveys to acquire customer details, store data, and market new products to existing customers.
 Since this is a time-consuming proposition, more and more telemarketers are outsourcing this task to customer acquisition experts.
-These professionals do all the legwork for varying fees.
+These professionals do all of the legwork for varying fees.

-A number of marketing firms compile and sell telemarketing lists not a bad investment for business owners new to telemarketing.
+A number of marketing firms compile and sell telemarketing lists – not a bad investment for business owners new to telemarketing.
 These lists include only individuals with the appropriate customer characteristics for any particular business.
-This targeted approach saves time and money because it eliminates starting with the telephone book or other alternative methods.
+This targeted approach saves time and money because it eliminates starting from scratch.